 - In December 2017, a base to roof crack appeared in the render at the front.

-- I’m writing a Blog Item on this saga, with some theoretical thoughts, which I hope to have published in due course.
+- I’ve written a Blog Item on this saga, with some theoretical thoughts, which I hope to have published in due course.

-- 25 hours / week – it represented the amount of time that I’d need to spend if I were pursuing my research part-time at Birkbeck – which would be something like 5 hours / day, 5 days a week.
+- 25 hours / week represents the amount of time that I’d need to spend if I were pursuing my research part-time at Birkbeck – which would be something like 5 hours / day, 5 days a week.